zenika-open-source/terraform-aws-cli/README.md

 * [Git](https://git-scm.com/) for Terraform remote module usage, see available versions on the [Debian Packages repository](https://packages.debian.org/search?suite=buster&arch=any&searchon=names&keywords=git)
 * [jq](https://stedolan.github.io/jq/) to process JSON returned by AWS, see available versions on the [Debian Packages repository](https://packages.debian.org/search?suite=buster&arch=any&searchon=names&keywords=jq)

+This image uses a non-root with a UID and GID of 1001 to conform with docker security best practices.

 ## 🚀 Usage

 ### 🐚 Launch the CLI